projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 The referenced Secret must be of type "Opaque" and have a data key named `ca.crt`.
 This data value must be a PEM-encoded certificate bundle.

-In addition to the CA certificate and the subject name, the Kubernetes service must also be annotated with a Contour specific annotation: `projectcontour.io/upstream-protocol.tls: <port>` ([see annotations section][9])
+In addition to the CA certificate and the subject name, the Kubernetes service must also be annotated with a Sesame specific annotation: `projectsesame.io/upstream-protocol.tls: <port>` ([see annotations section][9])

 _Note: This annotation is applied to the Service not the Ingress or HTTPProxy object._